Transfer Money From Singapore To Pakistan. Cheap And Fast Ways To Send Money Abroad.

 Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Singapore or Pakistan is doing.
 Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-How much will my money transfer to Pakistan cost?
+How much will my money transfer from Singapore to Pakistan cost?

-To transfer money to Pakistan using one of the international money transfer providers in our tables, the fees range from 0 SGD with Remitly to 21.28 SGD with OFX (but the fee could be even higher with a bank).
+To transfer money from Singapore to Pakistan using one of the international money transfer providers in our tables, the fees range from 11.54 SGD with Remitly to 44.96 SGD with OFX (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you're transferring money, how much you're transferring, how you want to pay, and how you want the payment to be received.

 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.